Category: Migration News

 Student and Student Guardian Visa Financial Capacity Evidence

-From 1 October 2023 the financial capacity specifications have increased for applicants of subclass 500 student and subclass 590 student guardian visas.
-Applicants who are not streamlined need to continue to show evidence of their financial capacity as detailed in our Immi Guide. * Please note that the information provided herein is of a general…
+Student and Student Guardian Visa Financial Capacity Evidence From 1 October 2023 the financial capacity specifications have increased for applicants of subclass 500 student and subclass 590 student guardian visas.
+Applicants who are not streamlined need to continue to show evidence of their financial capacity.
+Please visit our Immi Guide on Student Visa Living Cost…

 -